 Usually bustling with holidaymakers during the peak Easter school break, destination organizations and the hospitality industry is all but deserted.
-In these holiday hotspots, bookings worth millions of rands have been cancelled in the wake of the COVID-19 lockdown leaving letting agents, Airbnb hosts and hoteliers out of pocket.
+In these holiday hotspots, bookings worth millions of rands have been canceled in the wake of the COVID-19 lockdown leaving letting agents, Airbnb hosts, and hoteliers out of pocket.

 How do I plan ahead?

-3. Making use of digital sales funnels such as remarketing display and search advertisements.
+- Making use of digital sales funnels such as remarketing display and search

 There is hope!